Thanks for stopping by the Becoming Traditional digital village.

 So what changed this city-life loving girl?

 Honestly, not much.
-Mr. Traditional and I are naturally private people (hence the aliases).
+My husband and I are naturally private people.

-But when we got married at 21, leased our first studio apartment, started working our first “real jobs” in science and actually began living life on our own, I realized how unprepared I was.
+We got married fresh out of college in our early 20’s, leased our first studio apartment using all our paltry savings at the time and started working our first “real jobs” in science.
+Living life on our own caused me to realize how unprepared I was.
 There was so much to absorb –

 - Meal planning